Modern Slavery Statement

 F M Conway uses a wide range of suppliers who supply goods for sale and/or who provide services to our business and our customers.
 We have in excess of 2000 suppliers and subcontractors supporting our business that are predominately (99%) based in the UK.
-Of FM Conway’s direct spend in 2018/19 less than 0.05% was spent with suppliers in high risk countries of origin (countries being determined as high risk on the Global Slavery Index.
-Where our audits elicit evidence of non- compliance with the standards we have established, we will support our suppliers to achieve improvement and adherence to our key performance indicators; in some cases, we accept that this may not be possible and our business relationship may need to be brought to an end.
+Of FM Conway’s direct spend in 2018/19 less than 0.05% was spent with suppliers in high risk countries of origin (countries being determined as high risk by the Global Slavery Index).
+Where our audits elicit evidence of non-compliance with the standards we have established, we will support our suppliers to achieve improvement and adherence to our key performance indicators; in some cases, we accept that this may not be possible, and our business relationship may need to be brought to an end.

 Due Diligence Process

 We continue to carry out detailed due diligence checks on our supply chain, to include reviewing for risks of modern slavery and human trafficking.
 We have systems to identify and assess any area of potential risk of transgression of our business ethics in our own company and our supply chains, and to protect whistle blowers.

-We are aware that modern slavery risks can arise from modern slavery and human trafficking from all aspects of our business mainly through our recruitment practices (including subcontracted employees), operational site management and supply of materials.
-We are carrying out risk assessments regarding our supplier and subcontractor chain to ensure that they are compliant with the Modern Slavery Act.
+We are aware that risks can arise from modern slavery and human trafficking from all aspects of our business, notably through our recruitment practices (including subcontracted employees), operational site management and supply of materials.
+We carry out risk assessments regarding our supplier and subcontractor chain to ensure that they are compliant with the Modern Slavery Act.
 Where issues are identified (including through our audit processes) that are not resolved to our satisfaction, we would review the on-going nature of the relationship.
-Appropriate actions are taken, including but not limited to the removal of any non-compliant organisations from our approved supplier list where there are identified issues that remain unresolved.
+Appropriate actions are taken, including but not limited to, the removal of any non-compliant organisations from our approved supplier list where there are issues identified that remain unresolved.

 Our effectiveness in combating slavery and human trafficking

-As part of our ongoing commitment to combating slavery and human trafficking, we have established an internal audit department during the year.
+As part of our ongoing commitment to combating modern slavery and human trafficking, we have established an internal audit department.
 This function will review our procurement processes across the organisation to highlight any potential risks and mitigating actions concerning modern slavery.

-We are currently in the process of becoming a signatory to the Gangmasters & Labour Abuse Authority Construction Protocol, and next year, we intend to relaunch our whistleblowing process to ensure that it is accessible to a wider audience both internally and externally through our Speak Out helpline and application.
+We are a signatory to the Gangmasters & Labour Abuse Authority Construction Protocol, and improved our whistleblowing process to ensure that it is accessible to a wider audience, both internally and externally through our Speak Out helpline and application.

-To ensure understanding of the risks of modern slavery and human trafficking in our supply chains and our business, detailed training on modern slavery is provided to those responsible for procurement and more general business ethics training (encompassing modern slavery risks) is given to our teams.
+To ensure greater understanding of the risks modern slavery and human trafficking presents to our supply chains and our business, detailed training on modern slavery is provided to those responsible for procurement and more general business ethics training (encompassing modern slavery) is given to our teams.

-Our business ethics are publicised both internally and to our supply chain and we have introduced a means by which both internal and external concerns can be reported.
+Our business ethics are publicised internally and to our supply chain, and we have introduced a means by which both internal and external concerns can be reported to the business.